Ultimate Guide of Things to Know Before Visiting Thailand!

+This is a popular Thailand budget tip and it is very normal and almost expected to do.
 It’s easy not to want to bargain when everything seems so cheap but it’s just a way of life in Thailand.
 You don’t want to be looked at with dollar signs hanging over your head.

-We walked by a man on the street selling these silk painting scarf things.
+We walked by a man on the street selling these silk painting scarfs things.
 He stopped us and asked for $600 bht, almost $20 US dollars.
 We really didn’t want anything he was selling but he kept pulling out things to show us.

 As we made our final escape, he went down to $100 bht which was about $3 dollars.
 Although we still didn’t buy it since it was not our style, I’m sure many people purchased it for much more!